Bergen Wind Academy - Wednesday, June 17

 Can insurers be of assistance during high value cargo transits?

-Groupwise presentations at Situation room.
+Groupwise presentations in the Situation Room.

 19.00